 What to Delegate or Automate:

 - Time-consuming tasks.
 For example, SMM.
-Hire someone who can create content, a content plan, and take care of your social media profiles.
+Hire content writer who can create content, a content plan, and take care of your social media profiles.
 Make sure that your marketing is in constant motion.
 It’s very easy to neglect your own marketing while you are working on your clients’ marketing.

 - Low-value tasks.
 Sit down and examine what is considered “low-value” for you.
 It may be managing your writer’s work, checking off everyone’s tasks, and so on.
 It can be crucial for your business but, at the same time, not your top priority.
 Specialty\Occasional Services.
 When specialized knowledge would be needed, for example, bookkeeping or setting up a workflow.